charmingruby/charmingruby/README.md

 ## :technologist: Developer and Student :

 - :mortar_board: Computer Science Student at Federal University of Juiz de Fora;
-- :computer: Focusing in Front End development;
+- :computer: Focusing in Vanilla JavaScript and their Frameworks;
 - :cake: 19 years old;

-#

 ## :wrench: Languages and Techs :